phdtrong/TicTacToe/README.txt

       * AI can play fairly and can beat player with good intelligence of win or draw result

  3.INSTRUCTION TO RUN:
-  3.1.Download the zip file
-  3.2.Compile and run: make clean
+  3.1.Download the zip file, unzip file and go to that folder 3.2.Compile and run with command make clean

  4.WORK CITED:
   4.1.“Minimax Algorithm in Game Theory: Set 1 (Introduction).”
 GeeksforGeeks, 24 Nov.
 2021, https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/.